neurogeriatricskiel/KielMAT/docs/examples/modules_04_ptd.md

 **Author:** Masoud Abedinifar

-**Last update:** Thu 06 Jun 2024
+**Last update:** Wed 12 Jun 2024

 ## Learning objectives
 By the end of this tutorial:

-- You can load data from a recording that belongs to one of the available datasets,
+- You can load data from keepcontrol which is one of available datasets.
 - Apply the Postural Transition Detection algorithm.
 - Visualize the results of the algorithm.
 - Extract spatio-temporal parameters of the detected postural transitions.